 - If it is necessary for the employee to work from home

-There are certainly ways to recover compensation for any injuries that took place in the home for telecommuting employees.
-The only condition of the current laws state that employee must be carrying out the duties of his or her job and that the injuries arose during that time.
+There are certainly ways to recover workers' compensation for any injuries that took place in the home for telecommuting employees.
+The only condition of the current laws states that the employee must be carrying out the duties of his or her job and that the injuries arose during that time.